gitpan/Ogre/examples/README.txt

   using RaySceneQuery to maintain the camera at a fixed distance above a terrain (if you've played "Medieval: Total War", it's like moving the camera over the 3D-battle terrains).

+- lighting.pl: OGRE's "Lighting" sample app, shows how to use ControllerValue and ControllerFunction interfaces, as well as using RibbonTrails and animations (note: this is still incomplete, though it works fine)